 John M. Janzen

-Religion and healing are modern scholarly constructs that are perhaps useful to summarize, consolidate, and interpret a myriad of details from 15th to 19th century African-Atlantic experience, although they do not appear per se in the myriad of self-perceptions of those people and groups covered here.
-Likewise, the views of scholars and other observers of these phenomena (the historiography) shift from one era and author to the next so as to appear unrecognizable, one to the other.
-For heuristic purposes, religion is understood as the worldviews, rituals, and personified beings that represent ultimate reality; healing is the understanding of, and responses to, affliction and misfortune, and the struggle to achieve wholeness and wellbeing.
-Combining these two dimensions in an overview of the African diaspora experience means considers the following: original African worlds, in a number of regional contexts in Western and Western Central Africa (e.g., Senegambia; Upper Guinea; Southern Guinea; Kongo-Angola); the traumatic Middle Passage and refracted in the “broken mirrors” of memory (e.g., in slavery narratives); how this memory is mixed and reinterpreted with the New World experience of slave markets, plantations, and maroon settlements; the impact of this experience within the diversity of Portuguese, British, French, and Dutch colonial settings, and Catholic, Protestant, and Muslim religious orientations.
+Religion and healing are useful scholarly constructs in summarizing, consolidating, and interpreting a myriad of details from the historic African-Atlantic experience.
+For heuristic purposes, religion is understood as the worldviews, rituals, and supernatural beings that represent ultimate reality; healing is the understanding of, and responses to, affliction and misfortune, and the struggle to achieve wholeness.
+Combining religion and healing in an overview of the African diaspora experience will consider the following: original African worlds in four regional contexts in Western and Western Central Africa (e.g., Senegambia, Upper Guinea, Southern Guinea, Kongo-Angola); the traumatic middle passage refracted in the “broken mirrors” of memory; how this memory is mixed and reinterpreted with the New World experience of slave markets, plantations, maroon settlements, and during post-slavery, post-empire times; scholarly models of continuity and transformation; and modern constructions of religion and healing.

 Chris S. Duvall